JetBrains/intellij-sdk-docs/intro/sdk_style.md

         ```

 Here is the list of [supported languages](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers), and also [Kotlin](https://kotlinlang.org), of course.

+> **NOTE** Source code blocks must have one blank line before and after them, and must have a language specification for highlighting.

 Whole files can be imported on a page using an include statement within code fences.
 Search the documentation for `% include` to get the correct include statement syntax.